Trump Weighs In On SNAP Work Requirements Ahead Of Farm Bill Meeting

 One of the industrial hemp champions, Senate Majority Leader Mitch McConnell has been pushing for legalizing since at least April, and had a provision added to the Senate legislation.

-"Now it's no secret I'm particularly excited about the parts of the Senate-passed bill that concern industrial hemp," McConnell, R-Ky. said during the meeting.
+"Now it's no secret I'm particularly excited about the parts of the Senate-passed bill that concern industrial hemp," McConnell, R-Ky., said during the meeting.
 He also said he could not remember the last time that he, as Majority Leader, appointed himself to a conference committee.

 The 2014 Farm Bill allowed for a trial period, giving the OK states to grow hemp for research purposes.